 Commenting on the part played by PPI, Professor Murphy said: “By making the PPI part of our research strategy we will ensure that our research best reflects the needs and concerns of the community which it aims to help.
 We would be unable to deliver our current research without the commitment and time kindly given by patients and members of the public, which is directly making a difference to both patient experience and research success to an unprecedented extent.”

-Clinicians leading the National Cardiac Surgery Clinical Trials Initiative Clinical Study Groups commented
+Comments from clinicians leading the National Cardiac Surgery Clinical Trials Initiative

 “The key issue with minimally invasive surgery is that it’s all about patients preferences.
 Patients are constantly having to make a trade-off between tried and tested invasive incisions like a sternotomy or ‘keyhole’ techniques which are relatively new.
 CSG 4 is all about doing the research to give patients as much good quality evidence as possible to help them make the right choices for their individual situations.
 The role of PPI when designing and conducting this type of research is invaluable.
 An example is our recent work to really understand what influences a patient when they have to choose one technique over another.
-This trial called ‘A Discreet Choice Experiment’, would not be possible without the input of our PPI Group”, Enoch Akowuah, Clinical Lead, CSG 4 Minimally Invasive, Percutaneous & Hybrid Techniques group.
+This trial called ‘A Discreet Choice Experiment’, would not be possible without the input of our PPI Group.”
+Enoch Akowuah, Clinical Lead, CSG 4 Minimally Invasive, and Heart Valve Surgery group.

 “I had a heart transplant back in 2013 for which I am eternally grateful.
 I wanted to give something back so I became involved in volunteer patient groups on various projects associated with cardiology and data management.
 I also find the scientific discussions in these projects extremely rewarding.
 Lastly the interaction with other patients is just great even on Zoom!”
 Bob; patient member of CSG 5 Organ Protection group.

 “I am in the cardiac PPI group because I am a cardiac patient and wish to help enhance and inform advancements and victories in research in any way, for all patients.
 I enjoy being in the /in such a group, as one gets to know other patients and share stories.
-I am very grateful for the opportunity”, Rachel; patient member of CSG 4 Minimally Invasive, Hybrid and Percutaneous Techniques group.
+I am very grateful for the opportunity.”
+Rachel; patient member of CSG 4 Minimally Invasive and Heart Valve Surgery group.

 “Involving patients and caregivers in research ensures their voice, their experiences and their expertise are heard.
 After all, it is the patient who lives with the condition 24/7 and knows more than anyone the impact the disease and potential treatment options have on their quality of life.
-I always welcome when asked to represent patients so their voices can be heard – it truly demonstrates that the research team are concerned and want to improve patient outcomes through their work and research”, Trudie; patient member of CSG 3 Heart Valve Interventions group.
+I always welcome when asked to represent patients so their voices can be heard – it truly demonstrates that the research team are concerned and want to improve patient outcomes through their work and research.”
+Trudie; patient member of CSG 4 Minimally Invasive and Heart Valve Surgery group.

 Public research money rarely changes hands unless the public have given an opinion as to whether they think it will have a real benefit, its value for money, and if they think it’s likely to be achievable.
 But the well of public opinion is small.
 Researchers sometimes struggle to find enough public opinion to get the money they need.
 If research is delayed because public involvement isn’t good enough, then we all lose out.
 So get involved.
 Your opinion matters, you shape the future of research.